Abd-allah-mohammed/Abd-allah-mohammed/README.md

 ---

-> "التشفير ليس مجرد كود، بل هو فن حماية المستقبل." 🔒✨
+> "Encryption isn't just code; it's the art of protecting the future." 🔒✨